Mersmak/Data_Science_exam/README.md

 This project contains multiple sources of data and datasets:

-#VSRR Provisional Drug Overdose Death Counts
+-VSRR Provisional Drug Overdose Death Counts

 The main source of data is contained in this dataset.
 It contains provisional counts for drug overdose deaths based on a current flow of mortality data in the National Vital Statistics System.
 National provisional counts include deaths occurring within the 50 states and the District of Columbia as of the date specified and may not include all deaths that occurred during a given time period.
 Provisional counts are often incomplete and causes of death may be pending investigation resulting in an underestimate relative to final counts.